WICG/display-locking/privacy-assessments/auto-expanding-details-privacy.md

 ### 2.15.
 Does this specification have a "Security Considerations" and "Privacy Considerations" section?

-I included a Privacy Considerations section further down this document.
-I did not include a Security Considerations section because I do not believe this feature exposes any security vulnerabilities.
+A Privacy Considerations section can be found further down in this document.
+There is no Security Considerations section because this feature does not expose any security vulnerabilities.

 ### 2.16.
 Does this specification allow downgrading default security characteristics?

 No.

-### 2.17.
-What should this questionnaire have asked?

-I have no suggestions to improve this questionnaire.

 ## Privacy Considerations